 If the alleged ‘super’ Veyron is built, pricing is expected to be much higher than the already exorbitant pricetags of the existing Veyron models.
 But as Lamborghini’s $4 million Veneno has proven, there are buyers willing to spend extraordinary sums of cash on rare autos.

 One possibility for increasing performance of the car is hybrid technology, though Bugatti is expected to reserve this for a future model.
 As for what comes after the Veyron, it remains to be seen.
-Possibilities include a production version of 2009’s Galibier sedan concept
+Possibilities include a production version of 2009’s Galibier sedan concept or a new supercar.

-We should know more following this September’s 2013 Frankfurt Auto Show, where Bugatti has previously been reported to be presenting its final Veyron._______________________________________Follow Motor Authority on Facebook, Twitter, and Google+.
+We should know more following this September’s 2013 Frankfurt Auto Show, where Bugatti has previously been reported to be presenting its final Veyron.